mcinglis/c-style/readme.md

     error( x, y, z );
     break;
 }
+// These functions might not be explicit functions (i.e. they might
+// just be a series of statements using some of those variables).
 ```

 A more explicit, testable and reusable approach is to define a function that uses ternary expressions to return a function pointer of the right type: